Cheltonne/ft_transcendence/README.md

 ## Overview

 **ft_transcendence** is the final project of the common core curriculum at **42 Paris**.
-It challenges students to build a fully functional, secure, and interactive web application for hosting and playing the classic Pong game.
+It challenges students to build a fully functional, secure, and interactive single page web application for hosting and playing the classic Pong game.
 The project emphasizes real-time multiplayer features, modular design, and adherence to stringent technical and security constraints.

 This project allowed us to deepen our understanding of full-stack web development, real-time communication, database design, and modern security practices.
 We implemented the following modules and technologies: